belgattitude/soluble-japha/README.md

 | Pure PHP: call PHP strlen() method | 0.00ms| 0.00ms| 0.01ms| 0.08ms|0.0000ms|0.37Kb|
 | Pure PHP: concat '$string . "hello"'  | 0.00ms| 0.00ms| 0.02ms| 0.22ms|0.0000ms|120.37Kb|

+*Memory and average time are computed on the 11101 iterations (x1, x100...).
+Memory does not includeon the Java side.*

 The figures above will vary between systems, but intuitively you might get a glimpse about how the bridge is sensitive to the number of object creations and method calls (roundtrips):